bhavaygg/InSTAnT/README.md

 al., 2016, PNAS ) -
 http://zhuang.harvard.edu/MERFISHData/data_for_release.zip

 First we will initialise the Instant class object.
 This object will allow us to calculate the proximal pairs and find global colocalized genes.
 The primary argument is `threads` which controls the number of threads the program uses.
-The arguements `min_intensity` and `min_area` are used only for MERFISH data preprocessing and can be skipped otherwise.
+If you run into memory issues with the default settings, we suggest setting the `precision_mode` to `low`.
+The arguments `min_intensity` and `min_area` are used only for MERFISH data preprocessing and can be skipped otherwise.

 ```
-obj = Instant(threads = threads, min_intensity = 10**0.75, min_area = 3)
+obj = Instant(threads = threads, precision_mode = 'high', min_intensity = 10**0.75, min_area = 3)
 ```

 To load MERFISH data, we use the function `preprocess_and_load_data()`. `preprocess_and_load_data()` is used to preprocess and load MERFISH data ***only***.
 The final data is stored as a pandas DataFrame and the following columns `['gene', 'uID', 'absX', 'absY']`.
 Below is an example table for a 2D data (if the data is 3D, `absZ` column is also expected) -